 - Successors of Ivan Fedorov and Petr Mstislavets

-The Acts and Epistles of Apostles issued 450 years ago, in 1564, by Ivan Fedorov and Petr Mstislavets was the first exactly dated Russian book, but it was not the first publication to be printed in Moscow.
-The first Russian press started to operate in Moscow long before Fedorov.
+The Acts of Apostles issued by Ivan Fedorov and Petr Mstislavets in 1564 is the first exactly dated Russian book.
+In fact, it was not the first publication to be printed in Moscow.
+The first printing house started to operate in Moscow long before Fedorov.
 Unfortunately, the press remained anonymous because of the lack of reliable information.
 Early printed Russian books did not contain the name of printers and place and date of publication.
-It was no accident because the vast majority of the handwritten books of that time did not include information of where, when and by whom they were created.
+It was no accident: most handwritten books of the time didn’t have the information about where, when and by whom they were created.
 Manuscripts provided a model for the printed books.
 This is evidenced also by the absence of the aligned margin on the right side of the page.
-Alignment of the lines was not a difficult and impossible technical task, but printers did not seek a way to solve it, because the text was not lined up evenly in manuscripts.
+Alignment of the lines was not a difficult technical task, but printers did not seek a way to solve it, because the text was not lined up evenly in manuscripts.

-Apparently, the anonymous publishers did not consider printed books to be an alternative to manuscripts and did not separate themselves from scribes and illuminators.
+Apparently, the anonymous publishers did not consider printed books to be an alternative to manuscripts.
+The printers did not separate themselves from scribes and illuminators.
 They just produced books by new methods that were better than producing books by hand.

 For the same reason, anonymous publications contained no engraved frontispiece illustrations.
 In the first anonymous edition of the Gospels, Matthew's account was prefaced with a headpiece showing a figure of the evangelist.
 This first attempt to supply a frontispiece picture for a printed book, probably, did not sutisfy the publishers.
 That is why, they preferred to use only floral ornaments in their subsequent works.
 Miniatures were added in the printed books later by hand: as a rule, owners of printed copies employed artists to create illustrations.
-Such hand painted illustrations are found in two copies of the publications housed in the Rare Books Department of our Library.
-The one of the books is the Gospels, printed in narrow type, the other – the Gospels, printed in wide type.
+Such hand-painted illustrations are found in two anonymous publitions, held in the Rare Books Department of our Library.
+The one of the books is the Gospels, printed in narrow type, the other is the Gospels, printed in wide type.

-Seven anonymous publications have survived till present time, of which five were issued before the Apostle, in 1564, and two more were published simultaneously with the Apostle or after its release.
-Five different typefaces were used in these publications.
+Seven anonymous publications have survived till present time.
+Five of them were issued before the Apostle, in 1564, and two were published simultaneously with the Apostle or after it.
+Five different typefaces were used in these books.
 The fonts can be divided into 3 groups.
 It seems that the Gospels and Psalter, printed in medium type, as well as the Lenten Triodion(a liturgical book for the Lent) were published earlier than the others.
 They are noteworthy for two rather quite intricate typefaces, large and medium, which are distinguished by not widespread "ligatures" - characters consisting of two or more letters joined together.
 In addition, some letters in these publications were printed with several variations .